Cuban Revolution: Naval mutiny at Cienfuegos

-Escalation and US involvement
+Escalation and U.S. involvement

 The United States supplied Cuba with planes, ships, tanks, and other technology such as napalm, which was used against the rebels.
 This would eventually come to an end due to a later arms embargo in 1958.
+On the other side, the Cuban rebels were supplied by Yugoslavia under Josip Broz Tito.

 According to Tad Szulc, the United States began funding the 26th of July Movement around October or November 1957 and ending around middle 1958.
 "No less than $50,000" would be delivered to key leaders of the 26th of July Movement, the purpose being to instill sympathies to the United States amongst the rebels in case the movement succeeded.

 While Batista increased troop deployments to the Sierra Maestra region to crush the 26 July guerrillas, the Second National Front of the Escambray kept battalions of the Constitutional Army tied up in the Escambray Mountains region.
-The Second National Front was led by former Revolutionary Directorate member Eloy Gutiérrez Menoyo and the "Comandante Yanqui" William Alexander Morgan.
+The Second National Front was led by former Revolutionary Directorate member Eloy Gutiérrez Menoyo and the "Comandante Yanqui" William Alexander Morgan, who was dishonorably discharged from the U.S. Army after going AWOL.
 Gutiérrez Menoyo formed and headed the guerrilla band after news had broken out about Castro's landing in the Sierra Maestra, and José Antonio Echeverría had stormed the Havana Radio station.
-Though Morgan was dishonorably discharged from the U.S. Army, his recreating features from Army basic training made a critical difference in the Second National Front troops battle readiness.

-Thereafter, the United States imposed an economic embargo on the Cuban government and recalled its ambassador, weakening the government's mandate further.
+Thereafter, on 14 March 1958, the United States imposed an arms embargo on the Cuban government and recalled its ambassador Arthur Gardner, weakening the government's mandate further.
 Batista's support among Cubans began to fade, with former supporters either joining the revolutionaries or distancing themselves from Batista.
-Once Batista started making drastic decisions concerning Cuba's economy, he began to nationalize U.S oil refineries and other U.S properties.
-Nonetheless, the Mafia and U.S. businessmen maintained their support for the regime.